Common Information, Matroid Representation, and Secret Sharing for Matroid Ports: Preliminaries

 Some additional terminology and properties about matroids are needed.
 Let $M = (Q,r)$ be a matroid.
 The \emph{independent sets} of $M$ are the sets $X \subseteq Q$ with $r(X) = |X|$.
 Every subset of an independent set is independent.
 The \emph{bases} of $M$ are the maximal independent sets, and the minimal dependent sets are the \emph{circuits}.
 All bases have the same number of elements, which equals $r(Q)$, the \emph{rank of the matroid}.
 A set $X \subseteq Q$ is a \emph{flat} of $M$ if $r(Xx) > r(X)$ for every $x \in Q \sss X$.
-In addition to the one given in Definition~\ref{df:polym1}, there are other equivalent sets of axioms characterizing matroids which are stated in terms of the properties of the independent sets, the circuits, the bases, or the flats.
+The flats with rank $r(Q)-1$ are called \emph{hyperplanes}.
+In addition to the one given in Definition~\ref{df:polym1}, there are other equivalent sets of axioms characterizing matroids which are stated in terms of the properties of the independent sets, the circuits, the bases, or the hyperplanes.

+In a \emph{simple} matroid, all sets with one or two elements are independent.
 A matroid of rank $k$ is \emph{paving} if the rank of every circuit is either $k$ or $k - 1$.
-It is \emph{sparse paving} if, in addition, all circuits of rank $k - 1$ are flats.
-These are called \emph{circuit-hyperplanes}.
+It is \emph{sparse paving} if, in addition, all circuits of rank $k - 1$ are flats, which are called \emph{circuit-hyperplanes}.
 The \emph{dual} of $M = (Q,r)$ is the matroid $M^* = (Q,r^*)$ with $r^*(X) = |X| - r(Q) + r(Q \sss X)$ for every $X \subseteq Q$.
 Equivalently, $M^*$ is the matroid on $Q$ whose bases are the complements of the bases of $M$.

 We introduce next the operations that are used to define \emph{minors} of matroids and polymatroids.
 For a polymatroid $M = (Q,f)$ and a set $B \subseteq Q$, the \emph{deletion $M \setminus B$ of $B$ from $M$} is the polymatroid $(Q \sss B, \widehat{f})$ with $\widehat{f}(X) = f(X)$ for every $X \subseteq Q \sss B$, while the \emph{contraction $M/B = (Q \sss B, \widetilde{f})$ of $B$ from $M$} is defined by $\widetilde{f}(X) = f(XB) - f(B)$ for every $X \subseteq Q \sss B$.
 Every polymatroid that is obtained from $M$ by applying deletions and contractions is called a \emph{minor of $M$}.
 Finally, observe that minors of matroids are matroids.